sscro-ccri/geomesa.github.io/_posts/2014-06-04-geomesa-authorizations.md

 2. Apply authorizations to your queries through GeoMesa
 3. Implement user authorizations through the GeoMesa GeoServer plugin, using PKI certs to authenticate with GeoServer and LDAP to store authorizations
+4. Query GeoServer over WFS using a Java client using PKI certs for authentication

 <div class="callout callout-warning">
     <span class="glyphicon glyphicon-exclamation-sign"></span>